balajiudayagiri/js-dom-manipulation-/JavaScript Functions/readme.md

 | Immediately Invoked Function Expression (IIFE) | `(function() { ... })()`             | No      | Dynamic                    | Creates isolated scope immediately                          |

 ---

-If you want, I can also generate these diagrams as **standalone Mermaid files** or **embedded in a markdown file** ready for blogging or documentation.

-Would you like me to do that next?
-Or dive deeper into any function topic with code + diagrams?